 Contributed by Yulia Dyukova of The Foodie Miles

-During three days in the beginning of August you can see the launch of hot air balloons twice a day: at 5.30 AM and 5.30 PM.
+During three days at the beginning of August, you can see the launch of hot air balloons twice a day: at 5.30 AM and 5.30 PM.
 Talking from personal experience, the morning launch is especially magical.
-Watching balloons raise in the sky along with sun is a one of a kind experience.
-After the morning launch you can have a hot breakfast of pancakes or scrambled eggs cooked right in front of you in the field.
+Watching balloons raise in the sky along with the sun is a one-of-a-kind experience.
+After the morning launch, you can have a hot breakfast of pancakes or scrambled eggs cooked right in front of you in the field.

 Unfortunately, rides in hot air balloons are not available during this rally, but you can enjoy a tethered ride, which means that the air balloon is securely anchored to the ground, but can ascend a certain height.

 The rally also features many carnival rides, amusement attractions, helicopter rides, and delicious food from local businesses.

 Contributed by Paula McInerney of Contented Traveller

 The Canberra Balloon Spectacular is one of the most popular hot air ballooning events in the world.
 Canberra is the capital city of Australia and is quite different from both Sydney and Melbourne.
 It is located between these two top-rated cities and was purpose-built on a sheep farm.
 Canberra as the home of the government of Australia is quite innovative with its arts, food, and culture scene.

 Not only do they host the most successful flower festival in Australia, Floriade, but they have the Canberra Balloon Spectacular.
 For some reason, this inland city is ideal for hot air balloons.
 The festival has become so popular that it now runs over nine days in March each year.